 Just how different is Bahasa Indonesia from Malay?

-Albeit both languages trace back to the same linguistic roots and are usually mutually intelligible, they’re clearly unique and separate!
+Indonesian and Malay trace back to the same roots and are usually mutually intelligible.
+But they’re clearly unique and separate!
 There are attributes e.g. pronunciation, intonation, spelling, vocabulary and expressions that set the two apart.
 Certain words shared by both are so distinct in meaning that being ignorant of it may lead to embarrassing blunders.
 One such word is “budak” which means “child” in Malay but “slave” in the Indonesian language, or “bual” which means “chat” in Malay but “brag” in Indonesian language.

-While such instances provide hilarious anecdotes, the implications for language teaching are less amusing.
+While such differences between Indonesian and Malay provide hilarious anecdotes, the implications for language teaching are less amusing.
 A language trainer versed in only one language and inexperienced in the other will not be able to highlight such crucial peculiarities to their students, potentially exposing them to awkward social situations.
 Similarly, students proficient in one language but are novices in the other may be in for a shock if they think they can do equally well in both.

 Amidst national pride in the wake of independence, having broken free from the shackles of Dutch rule, Indonesians felt an urgent need to enshrine Bahasa Indonesia as a unifying force of national identity.
 It had to be distinguished from Malay, which is the lingua franca of Malaysia and Brunei.
 Hence, Bahasa Indonesia consciously evolved its unique pronunciation and vocabulary.
 Whereas Malay pronunciation of the Roman alphabet follows English, the Indonesians adhere to Dutch.
 In addition, words ending with the letter “r” such as “besar” and “tidur” are pronounced with an explicit, resonant trill in Indonesian but with a silent “r” in Malay, as in English.
 On this instant alone, the nationality of the speaker is immediately evident.